 Inter-layer cross-color filtering was proposed in [1][2] to improve chroma quality of inter-layer reference picture.
 High-frequency information is extracted from corresponding up-sampled luma component and is used to enhance up-sampled chroma components.
 In [3], reconstructed base layer luma component instead of up-sampled luma signal was used to extract the high-frequency information to reduce coding delay.
 In both methods, only one set of filter parameters is signaled for each chroma component in an enhancement picture so that all samples of one component in a whole picture share the same high-pass filter.

 Given the nature of high-pass filter, one set of filter parameters for one chroma component may not be able to efficiently adapt to video content, especially when picture resolution is high.
-Therefore, region based inter-layer cross-color filtering is proposed on top of [3] in this document.
+Therefore, region based inter-layer cross-color filtering is proposed on top of [3] in this document except that the fixed 16-bit shift in filter coefficient scaling is replaced by 14-bit shift.
 For each region of a chroma component, one set of filter parameters is signaled.
 The region partitioning is adaptively determined by the encoder.

 Technical details